linuxdeepin/deepin-manual/manual-assets/professional/dde-calendar/en_US/index.md

 1. Select a date in the monthly, weekly or daily view.
 2. Double-click, or right-click to select **New event** in the blank area on a date and a **New event** window will pop up.
-3. Set the schedule type, description, time, reminder, etc.
+3. Set the schedule type, description, time, and reminder, etc.

    ![0|create](jpg/create.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-   - Type: work, life and other.
+   - Type: work, life, and other.
-   - Event time: all day, start time and end time.
+   - Event time: all day, start time, and end time.

       - When all day is checked:
-         - You can only select dates as starts and ends and cannot set hours and minutes.
+         - You can only select dates as starts and ends, and cannot set hours and minutes.
-         - Remind me: Never, On start day (9:00 AM), 1 day before (the default setting), 2 days before and 1 week before
+         - Remind me: Never, On start day (9:00 AM), 1 day before (the default setting), 2 days before, and 1 week before

       - When all day is not checked:
-         - You can select dates, hours and minutes as starts and ends.
+         - You can select dates, hours, and minutes as starts and ends.
-         - Remind me: Never, At time of event, 15 minutes before, 30 minutes before, 1 hour before, 1 day before, 2 days before and 1 week before.
+         - Remind me: Never, At time of event, 15 minutes before, 30 minutes before, 1 hour before, 1 day before, 2 days before, and 1 week before.

-   - Repeat: Never, Daily, Weekdays, Weekly, Monthly or Yearly.
+   - Repeat: Never, Daily, Weekdays, Weekly, Monthly, or Yearly.

-   - End Repeat: Never, after n time(s) or on the date selected.
+   - End Repeat: Never, after n time(s), or on the date selected.

  > ![notes](icon/notes.svg)Notes: Only when you enable the **Repeat** feature can **End Repeat** be displayed.